theresaabl/ML-maternal-health-risk/README.md

 ### Model Evaluation and Performance Requirements

 * Since this is a healthcare related project and we aim to identify high-risk patients, the goal is to optimize the ML classifier for recall of the high-risk class.
-* Ideally, a recall of 80% or higher for high-risk patients is the goal
+* Ideally, a recall of 80% or higher for high-risk patients is the goal.
-* While optimizing for high-risk recall, low-risk precision should also stay above 80% since it is essential that patients are not incorrectly told to have low rikk.
+* While optimizing for high-risk recall, low-risk precision should also stay above 80% since it is essential that patients are not incorrectly told to have low risk.
 * However, the dataset at hand is relatively small and also moderately imbalanced, so in this scenario a high-risk recall or low-risk precision above 70% would also be a reasonably good performance.
 * **Summary:** With hyperparameter optimization we aim to reach a high-risk recall and low-risk precision of above 80% with a focus on the high-risk recall.